Numerology MCP (Pythagorean)

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool computes three specific numerology numbers (Expression/Destiny, Soul Urge, Personality) from a name using the Pythagorean method, with meanings.
-This distinguishes it from siblings like 'compatibility' and 'life_path' which likely focus on other numerology aspects.
+The description clearly states it computes specific numerology numbers (Expression/Destiny, Soul Urge, and Personality) from a name using the Pythagorean method with meanings.
+It is a specific verb and resource, and distinguishes from siblings like life_path which is likely about birth date numbers.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.